Skidout/Jiffyedit/README.md

 ## New extra plugins repository

   I have created a new repo for extra plugins here: https://github.com/Skidout/jiffyedit-extra which contains a new plugin for clipping by voice activity.
 If you have some custom-made plugins you would like to contribute, you can do so here, as long as they are written in C++.
+  ### Note: I will not be accepting contributions to the extra or main repo until I find a new license.

 ## Usage: